mustafaemreyildirim/Age-Gender-Estimator/README.md

 ## Real Time Application

-After completing all epochs that is defined, a model is created.
+After completing all epochs that are defined, a model is created.
 The created model can be implemented to a video or a live recording.
 For this purpose, the scripts under /detection_video_operation can be utilized.
 By having the contents in same directory, this command can be run.
 Video path can be defined for a specified video or a live session is requested video_path can be called as 0.

 The alignment and detection parts are modified from a [repo](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch/tree/master/align) for specified requirements.